 Filing a Lemon Law Claim in CA: What You Need to Know

-If you are having issues with your car, truck or SUV, you may want to consider how to file a lemon law claim in California.
+If you are having issues with your new or used car, truck or SUV, you may want to consider how to file a lemon law claim in California.
 If you have owned your vehicle for less than 18 months or driven it for less than 18,000 miles and discovered a problem with how it operates, you may be eligible.
-In our state, you may be able to request a buyback of the remaining value of the vehicle or a full replacement, including any options or packages that are on yours.
+In the state of California you may be able to request a buyback of the remaining value of the vehicle or a full replacement, including any options or packages that are on yours.

 However, there are several steps that must be followed in order to establish a legal basis for those remedies.
 Before you get started, know that the key components of a claim involve allowing the manufacturer or dealership the opportunity to fix the vehicle’s problems and to create a paper trail that will demonstrate the issues and the lack of resolution.